NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models: Introduction

 In our previous work \cite{zhang2024adversarial}, we introduced Adversarial Prompt Tuning (AdvPT), a novel approach that enhances the adversarial robustness of VLMs by aligning text embeddings with adversarial image embeddings through learnable text prompts.
 This method represented a paradigm shift from traditional adversarial training \cite{madry2017towards} approaches by focusing on prompt-level modifications rather than model parameter retraining, offering significant computational advantages while maintaining effectiveness.

 While AdvPT demonstrated the potential of prompt tuning for adversarial defense, it exhibited three critical limitations: (1) its restriction to text modality prompts, (2) its reliance on single-layer prompting, and (3) its emphasis on loss function redesign rather than architectural innovations.
 Following our initial work, several approaches \cite{zhou2024few, luo2024adversarial} have attempted to address some of these issues, particularly by extending prompting to multiple modalities and layers.
-However, these incremental improvements fail to address the core architectural challenge of prompt tuning in adversarial settings.
+However, these works, while incrementally beneficial, share the same fundamental architectural limitations as AdvPT and thus fail to address the core challenge of robust feature representation.

-The fundamental limitation across all existing approaches—including both our original AdvPT and subsequent works—is the direct transplantation of prompt tuning techniques from the generalization domain (\emph{e.g.,} CoOp \cite{zhou2022learning} and MaPLe \cite{khattak2023maple}) to adversarial defense without rethinking the underlying architecture.
-This approach overlooks a critical insight: prompt tuning, originally developed for clean data environments, faces fundamentally different challenges in adversarial scenarios where feature spaces are deliberately corrupted.
-Adversarial perturbations introduce systematic distortions that cannot be effectively countered through loss modifications alone, regardless of whether the prompting occurs in single or multiple modalities, or at one or multiple layers.
+The fundamental limitation across all existing prompt-based approaches is the direct transplantation of prompt tuning techniques from the generalization domain (\emph{e.g.,} CoOp \cite{zhou2022learning} and MaPLe \cite{khattak2023maple}) to adversarial defense without rethinking the underlying architecture.
+This overlooks a critical insight: adversarial robustness is a fundamentally harder task than standard generalization, as it requires richer \emph{model capacity} \cite{schmidt2018adversarially, zhang2019theoretically}.
+This requirement for increased capacity creates a fundamental trade-off during VLM adaptation.
+While freezing the backbone preserves pre-trained knowledge, the limited structural capacity of standard prompt tuning, which typically optimizes a small set of input-side vectors, often fails to rectify corrupted features effectively.
+Conversely, high-capacity full fine-tuning risks catastrophic forgetting of pre-trained representations \cite{wang2023improved}.
+We aim to bridge this gap by incorporating a modular structural augmentation that provides targeted capacity for feature purification while maintaining the backbone's integrity.
+A systematic analysis and positioning of these adaptation paradigms are further detailed in Section \ref{sec:2.4}.